i05nagai/memorandum/language/english_speaking.md

     * A car pulled up alongside ours
     * The new pill will be used alogside existing medicines
 * safeguard
+    * As you are active in Germany now, there are a lot of German insurance companies available to safeguard you
+    * to protect sb or sth from harm or destruction
+        * Judges have an obligation to safeguard our right to free speech and a free press.
 * timer
     * timer goes off
 * go